AdobeDocs/experience-platform.en/help/segmentation/tutorials/create-a-segment.md

 You can create a new preview job by making a POST request to the `/preview` endpoint.

-More detailed instructions on creating a preview job can be found in the [estimates and previews developer guide](../api/estimates-and-previews.md#create-preview).
+Detailed instructions on [creating a preview job](../api/estimates-and-previews.md#create-preview) can be found in the [estimates and previews developer guide](../api/estimates-and-previews.md#create-preview).

 ### View an estimate or preview

 Estimate and preview processes are run asynchronously as different queries can take different lengths of time to complete.
 Once a query has been initiated, you can use API calls to retrieve (GET) the current state of the estimate or preview as it progresses.

-Using the Real-time Customer Profile API, you can lookup a preview job's current state by its ID.
+Using the Segmentation API, you can lookup a preview job's current state by its ID.
 If the state is "RESULT_READY", you can view the results.
 To look up a preview job's current state, please read the [retrieve preview job section of the estimates and previews developer guide](../api/estimates-and-previews.md#get-preview).
 To look up an estimate job's current state, please read the [retrieve preview job section of the estimates and previews developer guide](../api/estimates-and-previews.md#get-estimate).

 ## Next steps

-Once you have developed, tested, and saved your segment definition, you can create a segment job to build an audience using the Real-time Customer Profile API.
+Once you have developed, tested, and saved your segment definition, you can create a segment job to build an audience using the Segmentation API.
 See the tutorial on [evaluating and accessing segment results](./evaluate-a-segment.md) for detailed steps on how to accomplish this.